-Opioid Overdose Reversal (Naloxone) Training is designed to give healthcare providers, emergency services personnel, educational staff or any community member the instruction needed to administer a lifesaving dose of Naloxone to someone who has overdosed on an opiate such as heroin, morphine, or prescription opioid.
+Opioid Overdose Reversal (Naloxone/Narcan) Training is designed to give healthcare providers, emergency services personnel, educational staff or any community member the instruction needed to administer a lifesaving dose of Naloxone to someone who has overdosed on an opiate such as heroin, morphine, or prescription opioid.

 When administered correctly, Naloxone blocks opioid receptor sites, reversing the effects of the overdose.
-It can be given in intranasal spray form, directly into the muscle, or under the skin.
+It is given in intranasal spray form.
+Trainings are typically completed in one hour or less.

 Upon conclusion of this virtual training, learners should be able to: